trifwn/Icarus/README.md

 The end goal of the project is to come packaged with all 3d party software.
 Right now it is difficult fore to automate the bulding process or wrap the libraries.

 ---

-## Tasks To-Do

-- Add __init__ includes to all modules
-- Add __init__ rst description to all modules
-- Add doctests
-- Add the control parameters
-- Make Mission Class and Module the whole flight envelope
-- Make low fidelity approximations.
-Conceptual Module more robust to work with Lagrange multipliers
-- Integrate AVL
-- Find alternative to matplotlib for visualization (3d graphics are slows).
-One alternative is plotly or julia.
-- Have the grid/meshing run on julia
-- Add GUI